I live in rural northwest Pennsylvania and in my house we heat and cook with wood and coal for about 8 months out of the year.

 If I lived in an area where wood was not readily available or if I worked away from home all day, I would choose coal as my primary heat source.

 Because of my small fireboxes there have been many times that I have had to cut a trip away from home short because I needed to return to feed a fire.
 Those moments are inconvenient.
-But I’d not be telling the whole truth if I didn’t also mention that there have been times that I have also used the excuse of tending to a wood fire to leave a tedious social situation early.
+But I’d not be telling the whole truth if I didn’t also mention that there have been times that I have used the excuse of tending to a wood fire to leave a tedious social situation early.

 WHAT A DAMN DIRTY MESS

 Heating and cooking with wood has many benefits.
-But one thing I have never been able to get used to and I consider a disadvantage is the sheer amount of dirt, snow, mud, bark, wood chips, insects and debris associated with wood that end ups in the house.
+But one thing I have never been able to get use to and I consider a disadvantage is the sheer amount of dirt, snow, mud, bark, wood chips, insects and debris associated with wood that end ups in the house.

 Coal is not so bad.
 But it takes a good started wood fire to make a coal fire.
 So there’s no getting around it.